vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-07-14-zero-shot-image-classification.markdown

 ### Zero-Shot classification

 There are many state-of-the-art (SOTA) computer vision models that excel at various classification tasks, such as identifying animals, cars, fraud, and products in e-commerce.
 They can handle almost any image classification job.
-However, these models are often specialised and need fine-tuning for different use cases to be truly effective.
+However, these models are often specialized and need fine-tuning for different use cases to be truly effective.

 Fine-tuning can be challenging; it requires a well-labeled dataset, and if your use case is specific to an enterprise, it may also need significant computing power.